The Blob: Plot

-Steve, Jane and her kid brother Danny are trapped in a diner, along with the owner and a waitress, as the Blob—now enormous from the dozens of people it has consumed in the theater—engulfs the diner.
-Dave taps into the diner's telephone with his police radio and warns those in the diner to shelter in the cellar before the police bring down a live power line onto the Blob.
+Steve, Jane and her kid brother Danny are trapped in a diner, along with the owner and a waitress, as the Blob—now enormous from the dozens of people it has consumed in the theater—engulfs the building.
+Lieutenant Dave taps into the diner's telephone with his police radio and warns those in the diner to shelter in the cellar before the police bring down a live power line onto the Blob.

 Dave and Bert plan to electrocute the Blob by felling an overhead high-voltage power line.
 It discharges a massive electric current into the Blob, which is unaffected, but the diner underneath is set ablaze.
 When the diner's owner uses a carbon dioxide fire extinguisher on the approaching fire inside, Steve notices that the Blob recoils.
 Steve remembers it also retreated from the freezer and realizes it cannot tolerate cold temperatures.
 Shouting, in hopes of being picked up on the open phone line, Steve tells Dave about the Blob's vulnerability to cold.
 The firemen have a limited supply of CO2 fire extinguishers.
 Jane's father, high school principal Henry Martin, leads Steve's friends to break into the school to retrieve its extinguishers.
 When they return, a brigade of fire extinguisher-armed students, firemen and police drive the Blob away from the diner, freeing the five trapped there.
 They surround and freeze the Blob.

 Dave requests authorities send an Air Force heavy-lift cargo aircraft to transport the frozen Blob to the Arctic.
 Dave realizes that the cold will stop the Blob "as long as the Arctic stays cold", but it won't kill it.
 Parachutes bearing the Blob on a pallet lower it onto an Arctic ice field with the superimposed words The End morphing into a question mark.